pshrmn/curi/packages/curi-react-link/README.md

 **Note:** You can also include a `pathname` property in the `details` object and it will overwrite the over generated from the `name` prop.

-#### component
+#### anchor

 By default, when you render a `<Link>`, an anchor element will be rendered (`React.createElement('a', ...)`).
 However, you can provide your own component to be rendered instead.
-This can be useful for using styled components or using `<button>`s to navigate.
+This can be useful for using styled components to navigate.

 **Warning:** You can provide any component that you want, but you should stick with an anchor (or a component that renders an anchor).
-There are accessibility issues that can occur when you use other DOM elements as links.
+There are accessibility issues that will occur when you use other DOM elements as links.
+The `component`'s prop type is `func` in an attempt to discourage you from making your link render a `button`, `div`, `span`, etc. You can do

-#### noHref

-For anchor links, you want the rendered DOM node to have an `href` attribute.
-However, if you are rendering a node other than an anchor (which you should be very careful with doing because you may be running into accessibility issues), then that node should not have an `href` attribute.
-This is not done automatically when the `component` prop is used because the `component` might actually render an anchor (in which case we would want it to be given an `href` attribute).

 #### active